Indonesian sambal tempeh, aka tempe goreng sambal is savory, spicy yet super addicting ! This healthier version is also vegan & easy to make.

 Originated from Indonesia, sambal is mainly made from freshly grounded chili peppers ( normally red chilis ) together with salt and vinegar.
 Oftentimes, other secondary ingredients like onion, garlic, lemongrass and shrimp paste.

-I actually made my own from scratch !
+I actually make my own from scratch !
 If you do have extra time on hand, try making your own and you will find that it will taste better and fresher than any store bought ones.
 I loosely followed this easy vegan sambal and used enough water to blend instead of oil.

 🍅What you will need